Officer in charge (Philippines): National government

-By agency

 Philippine National Police

-In the Philippine National Police an Officer in Charge is different from an acting official in terms on how they gained the position.
-For example, deputy director for Operations General Leonardo Espina became the OIC Police Chief when Director General Alan Purisima was suspended and deputy director for Administration Felipe Rojas retired.
-An acting official gained position by appointment of a higher authority.
+In the Philippine National Police (PNP), an officer in charge differs from an acting official in the manner by which the position is assumed.
+An OIC temporarily assumes command because the incumbent is unable to perform the duties of the office, whereas an acting official is formally designated by the appropriate appointing authority.

-When Oscar Albayalde went to non-duty status, the first chief to do so, amidst a controversy he was implicated in, Lt.
-Gen. Archie Gamboa, the Deputy Chief for Administration assumed the post of OIC of the police.
-Non-duty status is a status in the police similar to an employee on a terminal leave.
-Albayalde resigned from his position as chief while remaining a member of the police force until November 8, 2019, which is when he will reach the mandatory retirement age of 56.
-While on non-duty status, Albayalde retains his four star (Police General) rank which meant his successor will not be able to hold the same rank while Albayalde is still on non-duty status.
-On May 8, 2022, one day before the 2022 National and Local Elections, PGen.
-Dionardo Carlos finished his term as Chief, PNP upon reaching the mandatory retirement age of 56.
-He was replaced by the Deputy Chief for Operations PLtGen.
-Vicente Danao Jr. who was appointed by President Rodrigo Roa Duterte as the OIC of the PNP until President Bongbong Marcos appointed PGen.
-Rodolfo Azurin Jr. as the New Chief, PNP.
-On August 26, 2025, PGen.
-Nicolas D. Torre III was hereby relieved from his position as Chief, PNP per directive of President Ferdinand R. Marcos Jr. through Executive Secretary Lucas P. Bersamin.
-PLTGEN.
-Jose Melencio C. Nartatez, the Commander of Area Police Command - Western Mindanao was hereby appointed as the Officer in Charge of the PNP.
+In December 2014, Deputy Chief for Operations Leonardo Espina became OIC of the PNP after Director General Alan Purisima was suspended, while Deputy Chief for Administration Felipe Rojas had already retired.

+In October 2019, when Oscar Albayalde went on non-duty status amid a controversy, Deputy Chief for Administration Archie Gamboa assumed the post of OIC of the PNP.
+Non-duty status is comparable to terminal leave in the civil service.
+Although Albayalde relinquished command of the PNP, he remained a member of the police force until reaching the mandatory retirement age of 56 on November 8, 2019.
+During this period, he retained the rank of Police General, preventing his successor from holding the same rank until his retirement.

+On May 8, 2022, one day before the 2022 Philippine general election, Dionardo Carlos retired upon reaching the mandatory retirement age.
+Deputy Chief for Operations Vicente Danao was designated by President Rodrigo Duterte as OIC of the PNP until President Bongbong Marcos appointed Rodolfo Azurin Jr. as chief.

+On August 26, 2025, Nicolas Torre was relieved as chief, PNP upon the directive of President Marcos through Executive Secretary Lucas Bersamin.
+Jose Melencio Nartatez, then commander of the Area Police Command – Western Mindanao, was designated as OIC of the PNP.

 Office of the President

-During the administration of presidents Arroyo, Aquino III, and Duterte, the Executive Secretary is hereby designated as the Officer in Charge of the Office of the President when the President is out of the country for an Official State or Working Visit while the vice presidency remains as such.
-During the administration of President Bongbong Marcos, it was theorized that Vice President Sara Duterte would be designated as Officer in Charge whenever the president is out of the country.
+During the administrations of Presidents Gloria Macapagal Arroyo, Benigno Aquino III, and Rodrigo Duterte, the executive secretary was frequently designated as officer in charge of the Office of the President whenever the President was on an official state or working visit abroad, while the vice president continued to perform the functions of the vice presidency.

+During the administration of President Bongbong Marcos, it was initially speculated that Vice President Sara Duterte would be designated as OIC whenever the president travelled abroad.
+Instead, the responsibility has generally been delegated to the executive secretary or, on some occasions, to Cabinet secretaries.